Update you browser

 Participants who complete the course will receive an RCA certificate of attendance.

-Learning takes place over five days in person, participants get taught as a group and work in smaller teams.
+Learning takes place over three days in person, participants get taught as a group and work in smaller teams.

 The sessions include a mix of: